Fall Fun in Asheville, NC: 10 Things to See & Do

 - Location: 151 W .T.
 Weaver Blvd, Asheville, NC 28804

 - Hours: 10am-4pm everyday (opens at Noon on Sundays)

 2. Enjoy a cup of coffee as you gaze at the fall foliage

 Asheville has no shortage of local coffee shops.
 While no fall season is complete without at least one trip to Starbucks’ for their trademark Pumpkin Spice Latte, several Asheville shops offer their own version of fall’s best indulgence.
 Malaprop’s Cafe and Old Europe both offer a tasty seasonal latte.
 Old Europe also offers the most tantalizing display of pastries – try the pumpkin cheesecake!

-Or better yet, simply enjoy a quality cup of coffee at any local coffeehouse while you take in the magnificent colors of the season.
+Or better yet, simply enjoy a quality cup of coffee at any local coffeehouse.
+Many shops feature a beautiful patio where you can enjoy the fall ambiance.

-Izzy’s Coffeehouse, located in a cozy house just west of downtown, offers a nice little patio which is often surrounded by colorful trees each autumn.
-The coffee is definitely amongst the best in town, being that the beans are sourced from top roasters like Stumptown and Counter Culture.
+Izzy’s Coffeehouse, located in a cozy house just west of downtown, offers a nice little patio.
+Take a seat outside and enjoy the lovely weather and colorful trees.
+The beans are sourced from top roasters like Stumptown and Counter Culture.
 Izzy’s is by far the best place in town for a high quality coffee in a charming setting.

 - Location: 976 Haywood Rd, Asheville, NC 28806

 - Hours: 7:30am-6pm (Mon-Fri), Sat & Sun 8-6pm